sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-wrangling.rst

 Data Wrangling
 =============

+Data wrangling is the process of gathering, selecting, and transforming data to answer an analytical question.
+Also known as data cleaning or “munging”.
 This workflow reads in a dataset.
 It then wrangles the dataset based on provided conditions and prints the results.

 Workflow